Syrian army announces ceasefire in south of country until Thursday - Nigeria Today

 Syrian army announces ceasefire in south of country until Thursday

-The army added it would respond to breaches in an appropriate way, without elaborating.
+The Syrian army has announced a unilateral ceasefire to last until Thursday in the southern parts of Syria, state media reported on Monday.
+The truce, announced in an army statement, began on Sunday in the southern areas of Deraa, Queintra and al-Sweida and will remain in effect until midnight Thursday to support the peace process…

-The post Syrian army announces ceasefire in south of country until Thursday appeared first on Premium Times Nigeria.
+The post Syrian army announces ceasefire in south of country until Thursday appeared first on The Herald Nigeria.

 Do you something awesome to share with the world?
 Click here to share